Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

     When you finish a long rest, you can choose two spell from your class's spell list and imbue those spell into cards.
 The chosen spell must have a casting time of 1 action, and it must be a level for which you have spell slots.
 The card remains imbued with this spell for 8 hours.

-    While the card is imbued with the spell, you can use a bonus action to flourish the card and cast the spell within.
+    While the card is imbued with the spell, you can use a :rsc-bonus-action: **Bonus Action** to flourish the card and cast the spell within.
 The card then immediately loses its magic.

 ### Crossbow Expert
 *4th-level Feat*